jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 ### ✏ Description:
 Changes ownership of the selected unit(s).
->Note: 0 is neutral, which cannot be selected once ownership have changed.
+>Note: 0 is neutral; neutral units cannot be selected after their ownership is changed.

 <a name="cmd-changeunitownership-parameters"></a>